GMLC-TDC/HELICS/docs/user-guide/advanced_topics/broker_hierarchies.md

 ## Example

-A [full co-simulation example](./examples/advanced_examples/broker_hierarchies.md) showing how to implement a broker hierarchy  [HELICS Examples repository](https://github.com/GMLC-TDC/HELICS-Examples/tree/master/user_guide_examples/advanced/advanced_brokers/hierarchies).
+A [full co-simulation example](./examples/advanced_examples/broker_hierarchies.md) showing how to implement a broker hierarchy  [HELICS Examples repository](https://github.com/GMLC-TDC/HELICS-Examples/tree/master/user_guide_examples/advanced/advanced_brokers/hierarchies) has been developed and is available for evaluation and running..